 3 Quality Designs For Your Customer Reviews Page

-Is Yelp telling the whole story?
+Are these sites telling the whole story?
 Partly.
 Give your website its own reviews page to show the sentiment of your most satisfied customers.
 Even increase engagement and conversion with reviews!
 Increase all the buzzwords!
 Right.
 For me, it’s all about building trust and credibility by showing the real benefits experienced by your real customers.
 It’s making visitors say, “I want what they have,” and calling you.
 How do you do that?
 What does it look like?
 I’ll give you my three best ideas.

 Let’s get something out of the way.